Chesterton, Oxfordshire: Social and economic history

 Chesterton had a watermill since before the Norman Conquest, and by the time of the Hundred Rolls in 1279 a second had been built.
 Presumably the mills were on Gagle Brook.
 One mill survived until early in the 19th century, and for a time had been converted into a hemp mill.
-Chesterton's vicar of that time complained that despite the Duke of Marlborough having spent much money trying to improve the mill it was not working well.
+Chesterton's vicar of that time complained that despite the Duke of Marlborough having spent much money trying to improve the mill, it was not working well.
 The vicar may have been correct, for in 1822 it was closed down.

 The village has a public house, the Red Cow, that was built around the turn of the 17th and 18th centuries.
 It is now controlled by Greene King Brewery.

+The Village has a Hotel, Spa and Golf resort, Bicester Hotel Golf and Spa.
+Originally known as Chesterton Golf Club.
+Bicester Hotel, Golf, and Spa was a well established 18-hole Golf Resort until in 2020 it sold of the back 9-holes to the Great Wolf Development which is to include a water park.
+Bicester Hotel Golf and Spa is now a challenging 9-hole resort with 52 spacious bedrooms, conferencing facilities for 250, Spa and Treatment area, Open Water Swimming Lake, and a highly successful members Health Club.
+Bicester Hotel has been built and developed by the Payne family, namely Graham Payne who has owned the site for over 25 years.
+The resort's General Manager is Tyrone Bird.

 An open field system prevailed in the parish until 1768, when an Act of Parliament enabled the enclosure of its common lands.
 1975 acre were enclosed, of which 1173 acre were awarded to George Spencer, 4th Duke of Marlborough.